Fabio-A-Sa/Privago/docs/milestone3/report.md

 Contrary to expectations, there was no inverse relationship in the selected sample between the degree of similarity of the original query and the index of the document.
 This fact can be justified in two ways.
 On the one hand, since the number of reviews in the dataset is much higher than the output of the MLT system, there was no spacing to notice a noticeable difference in the ranking of the results.
 On the other hand, the score from SpaCy is different from Solr's internal score, to which we do not have access, leading to some fluctuations.

-With highly satisfactory results, this feature will be present in the final system.
+With good results, this feature will be present in the final system.

 ## 9. Search User Interface